 Become a FluWatcher

 FluWatchers is an online health surveillance system that helps monitor the spread of flu-like illness across Canada.
 Become a volunteer FluWatcher today.

-- Covid-19 vaccines will be available at all SHA clinics.
+- COVID-19 vaccines will be available at most SHA clinics.